isomerpages/mol-services/_government-services/manage-my-healthcare-costs.md

       <input type="checkbox" id="flexi-save">
       <label class="tab-label" for="flexi-save">Flexi-MediSave for Seniors </label>
       <div class="tab-content">
-   <p> Under this scheme, you can withdraw up to $200 per year per patient for outpatient medical treatments, if you are aged 60 or older.
-You may also use your spouse’s MediSave, if your spouse is also aged 60 and above.
-The scheme covers treatment received at polyclinics, Specialist Outpatient Clinics (SOCs) and participating CHAS general practitioners (GPs).
-Flexi-MediSave may be used in conjunction with other outpatient MediSave schemes, such as MediSave500/700.</p>
+   <p> Under <a href="https://www.cpf.gov.sg/members/FAQ/schemes/Healthcare/MediSave/FAQDetails?category=Healthcare&group=MediSave&folderid=13015&ajfaqid=2189521" target="_blank">this scheme</a>, you can withdraw up to $200 per year per patient for outpatient medical treatments, if you are aged 60 or older.
+You may also use your spouse’s MediSave, if your spouse is also aged 60 and above. </p>

+   <p> The scheme covers treatment received at polyclinics, Specialist Outpatient Clinics (SOCs) and participating CHAS general practitioners (GPs).</p>

+   <p>Flexi-MediSave may be used in conjunction with other outpatient MediSave schemes, such as MediSave500/700.</p>

 <p>It generally covers consultations fees, medical services, drugs and tests necessary for diagnosis or treatment of a medical condition, as ordered by your doctor.
 However, it does not include dental treatment.</p>
       </div>